 A Reliable Performance Improvement Approach

-As the U.S. and other developed countries continue their evolution toward a service economy, the number of service groups is multiplying rapidly.
+As the U.S. and other developed countries continue their evolution toward a service economy, the number of service groups is multiplying rapidly, and service group excellence has become essential.
 But what exactly is a service group?
 There are two types.

 - External Service Groups: Have external customers, and include consulting and professional services groups.